harish1003/markdownFiles/pcm.md

     * fulfillment prompt describes that information that need to be collected from an end user to fullfill or provision the component.
 ### Components
 * A componenet is typically defined as being a low-level service or resourse that is a part of a product that a subscriber consumes or uses.
 It is a smallest granular building block in a product model.
+> component category : A Component Category is the entity that Product Control Manager uses to group together Components that typically share common attributes.
+Component Categories are also groupings of related attribute definitions that enable use of Product Specification Templates for Product Specification Modeling
 ### Product Specification
     * It is the collection of components, and also it is a technical representation of a product.